WEEKEND OF SEPTEMBER 28, 2018

 For our 8th Death Salon we are partnering with the historic Mount Auburn Cemetery in Cambridge, Massachusetts.
 This year we will not only be offering a varied and robust lineup of death positive innovators, artists, and advocates, but also events and activities that take advantage of Mount Auburn’s unique, atmospheric grounds.

 The main ticket ($225) will cover the Saturday September 29th and Sunday September 30th daytime sessions, as well as a tour of Mount Auburn’s grounds on Friday September 28th.
 Lunch on Saturday and Sunday is included in the main ticket price (vegan, vegetarian, and gluten free options will be available).
-The rest of the events will have à la carte ticketing so that you can choose your own Death Salon experience.
+Unless they are marked as free, the rest of the events will have à la carte ticketing so that you can choose your own Death Salon experience.
 Note: Some of the add-ons may have limited ticket availability; we recommend adding the activity at the time of your main ticket purchase.
 See below for add-on events denoted by *.

 Here is an at-a-glance look at the events and presentations taking place between September 27 and September 30, 2018.
-A full, detailed PDF guide will be posted here shortly.
+For the full, detailed Death Salon Boston Guide [PDF] click the link.

 *THURSDAY SEPTEMBER 27, 2018